Constitution of South Korea: History

 Rhee was overthrown in 1960 following widespread protests against his increasingly authoritarian rule.
 Partly in response to Rhee's abuses, the Second Republic turned to a parliamentary system.
 The 1960 Constitution provided for a figurehead president, a bicameral legislature, a cabinet headed by a prime minister, an election commission, and a constitutional court.
 It also provided for elections for supreme court justices and provincial governors, as well as natural law-based individual rights.
-So, after the Syngman Rhee administration, through the constitutional amendment made in the Jang Myeon cabinet.
-The authority of the enlarged administration was reduced, and the authority of the legislature and judiciary was strengthened by this constitution.
-As the previously operated presidential system was converted to the cabinet responsibility system, the authority of the head of the administration was reduced.
-And the independence of the judiciary was improved as the election of the Supreme Court and the Chief Justice was operated in a direct election.
-Additionally, the constitutional court, which has jurisdiction over unconstitutional legislative examination and other constitutional affairs, was established, and the structure of the judiciary was expanded.
+So, after the Syngman Rhee administration, through the constitutional amendment made in the Jang Myeon cabinet, the authority of the enlarged administration was reduced, and the authority of the legislature and judiciary was strengthened.
+As the previously operated presidential system was converted to the cabinet responsibility system, the authority of the head of the administration was reduced, and the independence of the judiciary was improved as the election of the Supreme Court and the Chief Justice was operated in a direct election.
+At the same time, the constitutional court, which has jurisdiction over unconstitutional legislative examination and other constitutional affairs, was established, and the structure of the judiciary was expanded.